 When I left school I completed nurse training because I thought it would help me to travel the world.
-A few years later, I traveled across the Pacific from New Zealand to South America.
+I then worked in different hospitals doing different kinds on nursing.
+Later I traveled to South America.
 In South America I back-packed around for 7 months before flying to Spain and then onto London.
-In London, I did midwifery training.
-Then I worked part-time and visited many parts of Europe, before I returned to Australia .
-Then I was a hospital midwife before I got a job as a ”Midwifery Tutor’ in Dogura, Papua New Guinea.
+In London, I did hospital based midwifery training.
+Again I worked as both a nurse and a midwife, and also visited parts of Europe, before I returned to Australia.
+Back in Sydney I worked as a midwife in a large hospital before I got a job which took me to rural Papua New Guinea (PNG}.

 Later on the Community Midwifery Program I worked with experienced homebirth midwives.
 The program offered community-based, one-on-one continuous midwifery care of home-birthing families.

 Most of my nursing and midwifery career has been in Australian hospitals; about half as a clinical educator of student nurses doing maternity placements.
 In 1998 a US couple took me to Singapore for the home birth of their third child, a rare event there.
 During this time I also became politically active, lobbying for women-friendly and informed maternity services across Australia with groups like the Maternity Coalition.
 I have been in Aotearoa/New Zealand since May 2008, working as a hospital midwife till January 2012 when I began self-employed practice as a Lead Maternity Carer.
 The New Zealand maternity system and hospitals, like most all over the world, are not the most appropriate environment for natural birth, as shown by local and international research.
 Thus I am involved with local maternity consumer groups, who assisted me to create the Maternity Manifesto and the vision of an innovative Community-Managed, Birth-Parenting Centre.